sunilkumardash9/pdf-cli-chatbot/README.md

 # pdf-cli-chatbot

-Interact with any PDF file from the terminal
+Interact with any PDF file from the terminal without using Langchain or LlamaIndex.
+At times you do not need frameworks like Langchain, this is a demo of how you can build a simple CLI chatbot without relying on LLM frameworks.

 # Tech stack
 1. Python Argparse for CLI